 - Spooky-Scary or Spooky-Fun? ☠️ Scary.

-I’d like to thank Owlkids Books for providing a free copy via NetGalley in exchange for an honest review.
+I’d like to thank Owlkids Books for providing a copy via NetGalley in exchange for review consideration.

 Filled with macabre humor and fascinating facts about history, science, and culture, Killer Style: How Fashion Has Injured, Maimed, & Murdered Through History is a winning kids’ nonfiction title that will shock, delight, and educate in equal measure.
 The book examines literal fashion victims who have succumbed to everything from typhus to accidental strangling to radium poisoning because of clothing.
 Every aspect of this book is impressive — the breadth and depth of research, Gillian Wilson’s gleefully morbid illustrations, authors Alison Matthews David and Serah-Marie McMahon’s consistently informative and engaging tone — but what struck me the most was the incredible balancing act the authors pulled off.
 They revel in the gory details of poisonings, tramplings, and near-beheadings, but they always show the utmost empathy toward the victims.
 The authors even conclude the book by emphasizing our collective responsibility to protect the most vulnerable among us and to hold corporations and governments to account to make the world safer for everyone.
 It’s an incredible accomplishment and easily one of my favorite reads of the year.